AnOrdinaryPeople/ai-sandbox/README.md

 - **Download pretrained models**

   Models can be downloaded and utilized directly in the AI Sandbox.
-For example, the [Animagine XL 3.1](https://huggingface.co/cagliostrolab/animagine-xl-3.1) safetensors file can be manually downloaded and placed in the `models` directory, which is mounted via `devcontainer.json`.
+For example, the [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) safetensors file can be manually downloaded and placed in the `models` directory, which is mounted via `devcontainer.json`.

 - **Create a Python file with Diffusers**